cloudberrydb/bootcamp/101-cbdb-tutorials/101-5-queries-and-performance-tuning.md

 ## Concepts

 Users submit queries to Cloudberry Database as they would to any database management system.
-They connect to the database instance on the Cloudberry master host using a client application such as psql and submit SQL statements.
+They connect to the database instance on the CloudberryDB master host using a client application such as psql and submit SQL statements.

 ### Understand query planning and dispatch